Don’t confuse a goal and a dream. Dreams occupy your mind and heart. Goals take over your reality.

 Dreams provide you with the vision of where you want to go.
 They’re your blueprint for your future life.
 You can’t achieve a dream.
 You can only realize a dream.

 On the other hand, goals are your construction team.
 They’re the workers that help transform your dreams into reality.
 You can achieve goals only through action.
 Dreams require a vision of some future objective.
 Goals require that you take actions that will transform your dreams into reality.
+However, there are big differences between goal-getting and dream-having.

 There are differences between goal-getting and dream-having: